 This generation Bluebird was introduced in time for the 1964 Summer Olympics as Nissan wanted to offer an all new, modern appearance in time for the games.

 Two basic models were built: 410 (1964–1965) with a combination rear lamp set consisting of round and rectangular lenses. the rear direction indicators were red or amber, according to market.
 This Bluebird was one of the first Japanese car lines assembled in New Zealand, initially imported under a tariff/duty arrangement allowing 300 cars a year (the so-called ‘300 Club’) with CKD kits built up by Motor Holdings at Mount Wellington in Auckland.

 A sporting model, the Bluebird SS, was launched in Japan in March 1964, with a tuned 1.2 L engine.
 The SS was originally available only in a four-door configuration (MTK),

 This car is ready for weekend cruises or for a “build back better” with unlimited smiles per mile.
 Call us or e-mail for more information

 More info: Listing has ended.
-Search on eBay for similar 1964 Nissan Bluebird
+Click to search on eBay for similar 1964 Nissan Bluebird (Affiliate link)

 Seller's other items: dtautobrokers